benhoyt/goawk/README.md

     // foo
     // baz

-Or you can use the `parser` module and then `interp.New()` and `Interp.Exec()` to control execution, set variables, etc:
+Or you can use the `parser` module and then `interp.ExecProgram()` to control execution, set variables, etc:

-    src := "{ print $1+$2 }"
+    src := "{ print NR, tolower($0) }"
-    input := "1,2\n3,4\n5,6"
+    input := "A\naB\nAbC"

-    prog, err := parser.ParseProgram([]byte(src))
+    prog, err := parser.ParseProgram([]byte(src), nil)
     if err != nil {
         fmt.Println(err)
         return
     }
-    p := interp.New(nil, nil)
-    p.SetVar("FS", ",")
+    config := &interp.Config{
+        Stdin: bytes.NewReader([]byte(input)),
+        Vars:  []string{"OFS", ":"},
+    }
-    err = p.Exec(prog, bytes.NewReader([]byte(input)), nil)
+    _, err = interp.ExecProgram(prog, config)
     if err != nil {
         fmt.Println(err)
         return
     }
     // Output:
-    // 3
+    // 1:a
-    // 7
+    // 2:ab
-    // 11
+    // 3:abc

 Read the [GoDoc documentation](https://godoc.org/github.com/benhoyt/goawk) for more details.

 ## Differences from AWK

-The intention is for GoAWK to conform to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.
+The intention is for GoAWK to conform to awk's behavior and to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.

 Additional features GoAWK has over AWK:

-* It's embeddable in your Go programs. :-)
+* It's embeddable in your Go programs!
-* I/O-bound AWK scripts (i.e., most of them) are significantly faster than awk, and on a par with gawk.
+* I/O-bound AWK scripts (which is most of them) are significantly faster than awk, and on a par with gawk and mawk.
 * The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier (the Windows `cmd.exe` shell uses `"` as the quote character).

 Things AWK has over GoAWK:

-* CPU-bound AWK scripts are slightly slower than awk, and about twice as slow as gawk.
+* CPU-bound AWK scripts are slightly slower than awk, and about twice as slow as gawk and mawk.
+* It's written by Brian Kernighan.

 ## Stability

 This is a beta, pre-1.0 version of GoAWK.
 It's working quite well and is fairly thoroughly tested, but I'm free to change the exported API if it makes sense.
 It shouldn't change *too* much, but there may be small changes in the signature of a few functions.
-I intend to publish a v1.0 with a stable API around October 2018.
+I intend to publish a v1.0 with a stable API in November 2018.

 ## The end